asmjit/asmjit/README.md

 ### Stack Management

-**CodeCompiler** manages function's stack-frame, which is used by the register allocator to spill virtual registers.
+**BaseCompiler** manages function's stack-frame, which is used by the register allocator to spill virtual registers.
 It also provides an interface to allocate user-defined block of the stack, which can be used as a temporary storage by the generated function.
 In the following example a stack of 256 bytes size is allocated, filled by bytes starting from 0 to 255 and then iterated again to sum all the values.

 ```c++
 #include <asmjit/asmjit.h>